 The grant was awarded to facilitate reaching an under-served population in the Tamaqua area, specifically senior adults, and to offer them the kind of creative opportunities the Art Center has provided to others in the past years.
 It is widely understood that art and the use of creativity can improve the quality and healthfulness of life for senior adults.

 Each month one artist of a group of four offered instruction in a unique project.
 Projects included fiber art with Kim Tanzos (upper left photo), handmade paper/collage art with Claire Marcus (upper right photo), painting with Michael Pyrdsa (lower left photo) and poetry with Marilyn Hazelton (lower right).

 The Tamaqua Art Center coordinated the project with the Tamaqua High Rise, Tamaqua Majestic House, and the Salvation Army “Older Bolder” senior group.

 The program concluded with an artist meet-and-greet gallery show displaying the work created by the seniors on May 5, 2016 at The Gallery of the Tamaqua Community Art Center.

 Pictured: A Paint & Sip Art Class in The Gallery

 Pictured: An LCCC-sanctioned Art Class at work on our sidewalk

 Looking to complete an arts degree or take a few classes with a certified teacher?

-Accredited offerings in Spring 2017 through Lehigh Carbon Community College and held here at the Tamaqua Art Center provide the opportunity for continuing the Arts Degree program with the following three credit course offerings:
+Accredited art instruction offerings through Lehigh Carbon Community College held here at the Tamaqua Arts Center provide the opportunity for continuing the Arts Degree program with the following three credit course offerings:

 Includes basic instruction in form, color, value, composition, and historical material.
 The media will include oil and acrylic.
 Students are encouraged to create works driven by personal expression.